-Tracee was also featured in the VH1 Miniseries “The Jacksons”-An American Dream, all before meeting the man of her dreams.
+Tracee was featured and also hand-selected by producers to rehearsal stand-in for the legendary icon Diana Ross, during her “I Will Survive” music video shoot.
+She was also featured in the VH1 Miniseries “The Jacksons”-An American Dream, all before meeting the man of her dreams.

 After being retired from the entertainment stage now for well over a decade, In 2014 Tracee became a Vetted Trainer for the United States Department of Justice CRS Program “Law Enforcement and Transgender Community”, which is a life-affirming training that educates Federal Law Enforcement Officers on how to better interact with Trans people.